sebazelonka/2018.sebazelonka.com/src/pages/blog/setup-multiple-gitlab-ssh-keys.md

     IdentitiesOnly yes
 ```

-Basically, I'm using 1Password's IdentityAgent as a global solution and I added a new `Host` named **workgit** that's is used only on projects where the origin url has changed the host value from `gitlab.com` to `workgit`

-This:
+4. On each repo that is from work account (in my case, can be anything you need) replace the original host by the custom one.
+The result should look something like this:

+Before:

 ```
 git@gitlab.com:sebazelonka/ds.git
 ```

-Becomes this:
+After:

 ```
 git@workgit:sebazelonka/ds.git
 ```

+---

+Basically, I'm using 1Password's IdentityAgent as a global solution and I added a custom `Host` named **workgit** that's is used only on projects where the origin url has changed the host value from `gitlab.com` to `workgit`